QubesOS/qubes-doc/developer/building/qubes-iso-building.rst

 When building the Whonix templates, you will often need to add/update the ``WHONIX_TBB_VERSION`` variable in ``builder.conf`` at this stage to specify the currently shipping Tor Browser version.
-See the related note under `Extra Whonix Build Options <https://forum.qubes-os.org/t/18981>`__.
+See the related note under :topic:`Extra Whonix Build Options <18981>`.

 You may also want to add ``COMPONENTS := $(filter-out gcc,$(COMPONENTS))`` to bypass a multiple hour compile step.
 See :ref:`QubesBuilder <developer/building/qubes-builder:use pre-built qubes packages>` for more detail.